TheAmadeus25/LaColorduino/README.md

 ![Preview Clock Day](https://github.com/TheAmadeus25/LaColorduino/blob/master/Photos/Clock/IMG_0705.JPG?raw=true)

 ### Clock (dark-mode)
 **Dark-Mode** is supported which mean, it lower the light to the lowest value possible.
-It's very handy in the night, because the icon isn't appering in dark-mode.
+It's very handy at night, because the icon doesn't appear and it stays at clock. _(It still refreshes information in background all the time, so it can act very fast if needed.)_

 ![Preview Clock Night](https://github.com/TheAmadeus25/LaColorduino/blob/master/Photos/Clock/IMG_0841.jpg?raw=true)